Coronavirus: Yachting Updates

 Turks & Caicos

-- Provide a negative COVID-19 PCR test result from an accredited laboratory for visitors ages 10 and up (antigen and antibody tests will not be accepted).
+- Provide a negative COVID-19 PCR test result from an accredited laboratory for visitors ages 10 and up (antigen and antibody tests will not be accepted) within three days of travel.

 - Purchase medical/travel insurance that covers COVID-19 medical costs, full hospitalization, doctors’ visits, prescriptions, and air ambulance/medevac.